 A spillage check must be completed.
 The spillage test is intended to check the draw in the chimney.
 Close all doors and windows of the room in which the appliance has been installed.
 Testing is to be done with the appliance on 'high' rate and has been running for at least 10 minutes.
-Check the appliance for spillage using a smoke match and correct test equipment.
-Position a lit smoke match under the appliance 50mm in and 50mm above the inside edge of the plinth of the appliance.
+Check the appliance for spillage using a smoke match and correct test equipment place a lit smoke match just inside of the draught diverter opening at the rear of the appliance.